sholtomaud/blog/_posts/2012-08-22-what-i-did-at-khan-academy.md

 git support.
 The only major component still missing is the ability to use `arc land`.

-You can see my contributions to the project on github: [phleet's commits on facebook/arcanist][27].
+You can see my contributions to the project on github: [jlfwong's commits on facebook/arcanist][27].

 vim-arcanist